 While I was researching about French onion soup, I found out that many famous French cookers don’t use stock in their star Michelin dishes.
 I totally get it!
 When you have in hand so many flavorful ingredients, you may easily skip the stock.
 Either way, those who follow my recipes know that I rarely use stock even for soups.
 Therefore, the stock is optional and in case you decide to use some, choose low sodium beef stock or vegetable stock for a vegetable (or vegan if you skip the cheese) version.

 Now you have the choice to impress the heck out of people.
 Cheesy sourdough or French bread top.
-Raise your hand if you don’t like melted cheese over crusty bread (I know vegans waving wildly).
+Raise your hand if you don’t like melted cheese over crusty bread (I know only our vegans waving wildly).
 Silence.
-So why not make it memorable and serve it right from the oven with bubbling or almost bubbling cheese on top?
-Go for it and please all senses like this.
+So why not make it memorable and serve it right from the oven with bubbling cheese on top?
+Go for it and please all your guests’ senses.
 Smell: it will hit you hard first.
 Sight: so beautiful especially in small oven-safe ramekins.
 Hearing: hear the cheese bubbling in front of you.
 Touch: with your spoon or hands.
 Taste: do it and you will be hooked forever.
+Your Christmas onion soup will be a memorable experience.

 I usually use graviera, an exquisite Greek cheese but you may select French cheese like Comte, Cantal or Swiss Gruyere or Emmental, Cheddar cheese.
 Any of these choices are perfect for onion soup.
 It is mostly a matter of availability and price.

 The only drawback of making this recipe is that everyone asks for more.
 You just cannot get enough.
 So be prepared and make a generous amount of it.
-Worst case scenario is to eat leftovers the following day.
+The worst-case scenario is to eat leftovers the following day.
 Not bad at all, if you ask my opinion.

-- 200g leeks (the white part only), trimmed and sliced
+- 2 leeks, (the white part only) trimmed and sliced

 - 2 small bay leaves